When we sleep, our bodies repair and reboot.

 Sufficient sleep supports immune function and helps us fight infection.

 Disturbed sleep can alter our appetite hormones, as well as those which help us use sugar.
-Too little sleep means we’re more likely to store sugar as fat, and we’ll eat more.
+Too little sleep means were more likely to store sugar as fat, and we’ll eat more.

 Our sleep/wake cycle, or circadian rhythm, is regulated by light and dark.
 As the evening wears on, we release a hormone called melatonin which tells us it’s time to sleep.